OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/csharp/README.md

 	- While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

     > NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.

+  -In the Azure Portal, navigate back to the Azure Bot resource created in Step 2.
+  -Switch to the "Settings" blade and click "Add Setting" under the OAuth Connection Settings section
   - Enter a name for your new Connection setting.
     - In the Service Provider dropdown, select Azure Active Directory V2
     - Enter in the client id and client secret obtained in step 1 and 1